andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Exploring Loops

 A loop is a fundamental programming concept that allows us to repeat certain sections of code multiple times without having to rewrite them.
-This is particularly useful in robotics, as it allows a robot to perform continuous actions without a lengthy code.
-With the VEX 123 Coder, the 'Go to start' card plays a crucial role in creating these loops.
-Once the programmed sequence reaches this card, it loops back to the beginning - just as the name suggests - enabling the robot to carry out its instructions indefinitely.
+This is particularly useful in robotics, as it allows a robot to perform continuous actions without writing lengthy code.
+With the VEX 123 Coder, the "go to start" card plays a crucial role in creating these loops.
+Once the programmed sequence reaches this card, it loops back to the beginning, just as the name suggests, allowing the robot to carry out its instructions indefinitely.

 ![Loop](./figures/loop.jpg)
-*Coder sequence with a 'go to start' card, illustrating how looping works through repeated code execution.*
+*Coder sequence with a "go to start" card, illustrating how looping works through repeated code execution.*

 ### Exercise 11: Non-stop merry-go-round